Wanted: 200 new immigration officers

 Effective last month, the bureau cut down its office hours from 8 a.m. to 5 p.m. daily instead of 7 a.m. to 5:30 p.m. as a result of the discontinuance of the payment of overtime fees of its employees from the ELF.

-Express lane charges are additional cost being paid by aliens who want to fast-track processing of their documents.
+Express lane charges are additional cost being paid by foreigners who want to fast-track processing of their documents.

 Please follow our commenting guidelines.